 Action: Create a “North Star” statement and use it to align conversations, decisions, and investments.

 Look for a manageable, low-risk initiative that improves something measurable.
-Think customer effort, staff admin time, speed of response.
+And aligns with your North-star statement.
+Think minimising customer effort, reducing staff admin time, improving speed of response.

 Action: Frame it as a test.